stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 }
 ```

 The variables `x` and `y` identify the next pixel to be filled.
-The variable `x` to the line's starting X value and is is incremented if ΔX is positive or decremented if ΔX is negative, until `x1` is reached.
+The variable `x` to the line's starting X value and is is always incremented if ΔX is positive or always decremented if ΔX is negative, until `x1` is reached.
 The variable `y` is initialised to the line's starting Y value.
-At the start of each loop iteration, `x` and `y` are pushed to the results array:
+At the start of each loop iteration, `x` and `y` are pushed to the result array:

 ```js
 arr.push({ x: x, y: y });
 ```

-The absolute value of ΔY is added to ε:
+Also, the absolute value of ΔY is added to ε:

 ```js
 eps += ady;
 ```

 Then the value of ε is tested to see if it is equal to or above the absolute midpoint value of 0.5 × ΔX.
-To avoid a possible floating point value, this is done by comparing 2ε to ΔX (the expression `eps << 1` has the effect of multiplying ε by 2):
+To avoid a possible floating point value here, this is done by comparing 2ε to ΔX:

 ```js
 if (eps << 1 >= adx)
 ```

+(The expression `eps << 1` has the effect of multiplying ε by 2.)

 If this condition tests as true then two actions occur.
-First the value of `y` is incremented or decremented (according to the direction of the line's endpoint):
+First the value of `y` is incremented or decremented (according to the directional vector of the line):

 ```js
 y += sy;
 ```

-Secondly the absolute ΔX is subtracted from ε:
+Secondly the absolute value of ΔX is subtracted from ε:

 ```js
 eps -= adx;
 ```

-This for-loop iteration is now complete.
-The loop continues until the end of the line is reached, at which point the results array is returned.
+This iteration of the for-loop is now complete.
+The loop continues until the end of the line is reached, at which point the result array is returned.

 You should recognise all of these steps from the worked example in the previous section.
-The main difference is that this implementation has to deal with all possible direction vectors for the line to rasterise, and so to minimise code repetition it uses `sx`, `sy`, and the absolute versions of ΔX and ΔY in the calculations.
+The main difference is that this implementation has to deal with all possible directional vectors.
+As a result and to minimise code repetition, the calculations use `sx`, `sy`, and the absolute versions of ΔX and ΔY.

 ## Observing the results

-For many lines, the rasterisation result is good.
-For example, the following is the result of rasterising a line where ΔY equals ΔX:
+For many lines the rasterisation result is good.
+For example, the following is the result of rasterising a line where ΔX and ΔY are equal:

 ![](/images/2020-07-28-bresenhams-line-algorithm/good-1-1-2x.png "Rasterisation of a line from (0, 0) to (6, 6)")

-A line from (0, 0) to (5, 2) rasterises well, with an increment in Y every second increment in X:
+A line from (0, 0) to (5, 2) rasterises well, with an increment in Y for every second increment in X:

 ![](/images/2020-07-28-bresenhams-line-algorithm/good-2-2-2x.png "Rasterisation of a line from (0, 0) to (5, 2)")